Why coroners often blame police killings on a made-up medical condition

 Yeah.
 There’s a diagnostic code for when someone is killed by police under the International Classification of Diseases, and it’s called “legal intervention.”
 When someone’s killed by police, their death certificate is supposed to say that they were killed by police.
 And then the proper code is applied to the death certificate.
 But my research has shown that in over 50 percent of cases, police killings are not classified as police killings in the mortality data: They’re instead usually classified as homicides, as if any civilian killed another civilian.
 So we don’t have good data on police killings.

 And if you look specifically at deaths in police custody that don’t involve shootings, the vast majority are not even classified as homicides.
-Sometimes there’s a missing cause of death, “accident undetermined.”
+Sometimes there’s a missing manner of death, “accidental” or “undetermined.”
 Sometimes it’s attributed to drugs or mental illness, or heart disease, or respiratory disease.
 It’s a big mix.
 You can’t actually code a death certificate as excited delirium, because it’s not recognized.
 So it’s very hard to figure out what’s going on when it’s a death like George Floyd’s, or like some of the other deaths we’ve been hearing about recently like Elijah McClain.

 If someone dies in police custody, if there are no signs on the body that will tell you this person died of asphyxia, meaning they were suffocated to death because they were restrained, the only story you have to go by is the police officer’s.